BleuLlama/LlamaVampireDrive/README.md

 ### SK:hnd:pos		- seek to the specified position for the handle id

-This lets you seek randomly into a file. 'pos' is an integer value, but can also be one of these special words:
+This lets you seek randomly into a file. 'pos' is an integer value, but can also be a word:

-- START - seek to the beginning of the file (same as '0')
 - END - seek to the end of the file

 If negative values are used, they specify the number of bytes from the